DNAborn/RNAseq_Kelly_Hx/4_manuscript/Readme.md

     ## 22   HIF2A Environmental Information Processing
     ## 23   HIF2A                   Cellular Processes
     ## 24   HIF2A Environmental Information Processing
-    ## 25   HIF2A Environmental Information Processing
+    ## 25   HIF2A                           Metabolism
-    ## 26   HIF2A                           Metabolism
+    ## 26   HIF2A                   Cellular Processes
-    ## 27   HIF2A                   Cellular Processes
+    ## 27   HIF2A                   Organismal Systems
-    ## 28   HIF2A Environmental Information Processing
+    ## 28   HIF2A                       Human Diseases
     ## 29   HIF2A                   Organismal Systems
-    ## 30   HIF2A                       Human Diseases
+    ## 30   HIF2A Environmental Information Processing
     ## 31   HIF2A                   Organismal Systems
-    ## 32   HIF2A Environmental Information Processing
+    ## 32   HIF2A                   Organismal Systems
     ## 33   HIF2A                   Organismal Systems
     ## 34   HIF2A                   Organismal Systems
-    ## 35   HIF2A                   Organismal Systems
-    ## 36   HIF2A                   Organismal Systems
-    ## 37   HIF2A                       Human Diseases
+    ## 35   HIF2A                       Human Diseases
-    ## 38   HIF2A Environmental Information Processing
+    ## 36   HIF2A Environmental Information Processing
     ##                             subcategory       ID
     ## 1                Replication and repair hsa03030
     ## 2                Replication and repair hsa03440